rm511130/MarkLogic/README.md

-# Installation Instructions for MarkLogic v10.0.1 on a PKS K8s Cluster
+# Installation Instructions for MarkLogic on a PKS Kubernetes Cluster

-- MarkLogic installation instructions for a v10.0.1 version of MarkLogic on a [PKS](https://pivotal.io/platform/pivotal-container-service) v1.5.0 K8s v1.14.5 Cluster
+- MarkLogic v10.0.1 installation on a [PKS](https://pivotal.io/platform/pivotal-container-service) v1.5.0 Kubernetes v1.14.5 Cluster
 - I'm using a Mac (not a Windows PC) and following the instructions in this [blog](https://www.marklogic.com/blog/docker-deploy-kubernetes/) with some changes to accommodate my target environment
 - Start by cloning this repo into a `/work` directory: